threader/PC-Tuning/docs/post-install.md

     - Taskbar Settings

-- Enable ``Launching applications & unsafe files`` in ``Internet Options > Security > Custom Level``.
-This prevents [this annoying warning](https://gearupwindows.com/how-to-disable-open-file-security-warning-in-windows-10/).
-Feel free to skip this step as security may be reduced.
+- Enable **Launching applications & unsafe files** in **Internet Options > Security > Custom Level**.
+This prevents [this annoying warning](https://gearupwindows.com/how-to-disable-open-file-security-warning-in-windows-10/)

-- In ``Advanced System Settings``, do the following:
+- In win + r, **sysdm.cpl** do the following:

-    - In ``Computer Name > Change``, configure the PC name
+    - In **Computer Name > Change**, configure the PC name

-    - In ``Advanced > Performance > Settings``, configure visual effects & pagefile (optional).
+    - In **Advanced > Performance > Settings**, configure visual effects & optionally the pagefile

-        - I usually just hit ``Adjust for best performance``
+        - I usually hit **Adjust for best performance**

-        - Ensure Desktop Composition is disabled on Windows 7 (unless you use more than one display)
+        - Ensure Desktop Composition is disabled on Windows 7, keep it enabled if you use more than one display

-    - In ``System Protection``, disable & delete system restore points.
+    - In **System Protection**, disable & delete system restore points.
 It has been proven to be very unreliable

-- In ``Defragment & Optimize Drives``, disable **Run on a schedule**.
-More details on doing maintenance tasks ourself in [Final Thoughts & Tips](#final-thoughts--tips).
+- In win + r, **dfrgui** disable **Run on a schedule**.
+More details on doing maintenance tasks ourself in [Final Thoughts & Tips](#final-thoughts--tips)

-- Disable all messages in ``Control Panel> System & Security > Action Center > Change Action Center settings > Change Security & Maintenance settings``.
+- Disable all messages in **Control Panel> System & Security > Action Center > Change Action Center settings > Change Security & Maintenance settings**

-    - Note: This section is named ``Security & Maintenance`` on Windows 10+
+    - This section is named **Security & Maintenance** on Windows 10+

 - Restart your PC once before following the next steps (important)

 ## Installing Drivers

 - Install any drivers your system requires, avoid installing chipset drivers.
-I would recommend updating & installing ethernet, USB, sata (required on Windows 7 as enabling MSI on the stock sata driver will result in a BSOD) & NVME.
+I would recommend updating & installing ethernet, USB, sata (required on Windows 7 as enabling MSI on the stock sata driver will result in a BSOD) & NVME

 - Try to obtain the bare driver so it can be installed in device manager as executable installers usually come with extra unnecessary bloatware.
-Most of the time, you can extract the installer's executable to obtain the driver.
+Most of the time, you can extract the installer's executable to obtain the driver

     - [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/) can be used to install drivers on a live system.
-Open the program with the command below.
+Open the program with the command below

         ```bat
         start "" C:\prerequisites\SDIO\SDIO_x64_R746.exe